Paragraph on International Mother Language Day – 21 February Paragraph

 - What are the objectives of celebrating the day?

-- Why do people of Bangladesh remember this day very cordially?
+- Why do the people of Bangladesh remember this day very cordially?

 International Mother Language Day